syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/Measurement-Annotation.md

 ### Customizing the default appearance which are specific to the Perimeter Annotation.

-You can customize the auto-close option for the perimeter Annotation using the [`SfPdfViewer.MeasurementSettings.Perimeter.IsAutoCloseEnabled`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS~Syncfusion.SfPdfViewer.iOS.PerimeterAnnotation~IsAutoCloseEnabled.html) property.
+You can customize the auto-close option for the perimeter measurement annotations using the [`IsAutoCloseEnabled`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS~Syncfusion.SfPdfViewer.iOS.PerimeterAnnotation~IsAutoCloseEnabled.html) property.
+Once it is enabled, you can close the perimeter measurement annotation by moving the line nearer to the origin point or by double tapping on the PDF page.
 Refer to the following code example.

 {% tabs %}
 {% highlight c# %}